 Our ability to keep, increase, and engage our user base and to increase our revenue depends heavily on our ability to continue to evolve our existing brand and products and to create successful new brands and products.
 We may introduce significant changes to our existing brand and products, or acquire or introduce new and unproven brands, products and product extensions, including using technologies with which we have little or no prior development or operating experience.
 In addition, we often introduce a new product and delay its monetization until the product is more mature and the user base is better established.
 We have also invested, and expect to continue to invest, significant resources in growing our products to support increasing usage as well as new lines of business, new products, new product extensions and other initiatives to generate revenue.
 For example, in 2020, we launched our Duolingo ABC app, which has not yet generated any revenue for us.
-There is no guarantee that investing in new lines of business, new products or product extensions fail to engage users, we may fail to attract or keep users or to generate sufficient revenue, operating margin, or other value to justify our investments, and our business may be materially adversely affected.
+There is no guarantee that investing in new lines of business, new products, new product extensions and other initiatives will succeed.
+If our new or enhanced brands, products or product extensions fail to engage users, we may fail to attract or keep users or to generate sufficient revenue, operating margin, or other value to justify our investments, and our business may be materially adversely affected.